ibadetazemi/Statistical-Modelling-Project-/README.md

 Results

-(Fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model: The coverage that I found is that the people in NYC use citibikes quite often and for long periods at a time.)
+(Fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model: The coverage that I found is that the people in NYC use citibikes quite often and for long periods at a time.
+The regression model that was built to predict number of bikes, ratings and distance is performing very well.

+The low R-squared value appears to reflect that there is a strong correlation
+<> Coefficient: Is positive and has a positive affect on Y
+<> T-Statistic: Strong coefficient
+<> P-Value: Significance of each and is a strong coefficient)

 Challenges